Hon Laura Gerber MP

 Youth Justice (Monitoring Devices) Amendment Bill 2025

 PassedThis bill became law.This bill extends Queensland's trial of electronic monitoring devices for children on bail by one year, to 30 April 2026.
-The extension allows the government to properly evaluate whether the devices are effective at reducing reoffending before deciding the trial's future.
+The trial allows courts to order children aged 15 and over who are charged with serious offences and have a history of offending to wear a monitoring device as a condition of bail.
+The extension gives the government time to properly evaluate whether the devices are effective before deciding the trial's future.

 Youth Justice (Electronic Monitoring) Amendment Bill 2025

-Awaiting DebateThis bill has been introduced but the main debate (second reading) hasn't started yet.This bill makes electronic monitoring of young offenders on bail permanent across Queensland.
-Following an independent evaluation that found monitoring reduced reoffending and kept young people out of custody, the government is removing the trial's restrictions on age, offence type, and geographic location.
+PassedThis bill became law.This bill makes electronic monitoring of children on bail a permanent feature of Queensland's youth justice system, available statewide.
+Following an independent evaluation that found monitoring reduced reoffending, improved bail completion, and reduced time in custody, the government is removing the trial's restrictions on age, offence type, and geographic location.
+The bill commences on 30 April 2026.